 This Cilantro Lime Rice is a simple and easy Mexican side dish that’s great with fajitas, tacos and burrito bowls just like Chipotle!
 Make this recipe with brown rice for a healthy substitute.
 Either way it’s gluten free, vegetarian, and vegan.

 Rice is easily one of my top two Mexican side dishes.
-(Beans is my other favorite.)
+(Refried beans is my other favorite.)
 It can be served with many dishes and is one of those foods that “mops up” and collects all the delicious salsas and juices found in so many Mexican foods!

 While many people usually stick to the standard Authentic Mexican Rice recipe made with toasted rice and a tomato broth, sometimes you want something a little more refreshing and bright, especially during warm months.